ThinkDataEd/curriculum/docs/unit4/lesson1.md

 Answers will vary.
 Research questions that include variation across time or across locations are good candidates for Participatory Sensing campaigns; therefore, a <u>trigger</u> is necessary in order to record observations at multiple time points and locations.
-If a questions needs to be answered only once, then a survey is a better method.***</span>
+If a question needs to be answered only once, then a survey is a better method.***</span>

 10. Remind students that in the last unit, they created one campaign for the entire class.
 In this unit, each student team will be creating and implementing a campaign on the topic of water usage.

-11. Before they start creating their campaign, they are going to explore an official data set provided by the Los Angeles Department of Water and Power or DWP to learn more about water usage in the Los Angeles area.
+11. Before they start creating their campaign, they are going to explore an official data set provided by the Los Angeles Department of Water and Power (DWP) to learn more about water usage in the Los Angeles area.
 Some students may receive services from the DWP.

 12. Explain how the data were collected: